JennEYoon/deep-learning/GPU_Speeds/Colab_Kaggle_GPUs.md

 > As of August 6, 2022, Colab provides in the free tier K80, and a limited time on T4.
 T4 has 16GB VRAM (vs 8GB) and is twice as fast as K80.

 <img src="GPU_Colab_Kaggle_FLOPS.png" width="600" alt="4 GFLOPS K80/8 GFLOPS T4" />

+2024 June T4 is minimum now?
+Asus ROG laptop similar to T4 speeds on LLM.